 How do I become eligible for the Yellow Ribbon Program?

-The percentage of eligibility is service related.
-You must qualify for the Post-9/11 GI Bill at the 100% benefit level.
+Eligibility is determined by the VA, based on your service.
+You must qualify for the Post-9/11 GI Bill at the 100% benefit level to be eligible for the Yellow Ribbon Program.
 More information can be found on the VA website.

 What does the Yellow Ribbon Program cover?

 The Yellow Ribbon Program ensures that the full cost of tuition and fees are covered, after the Post-9/11 GI Bill has been applied.
-If there is a difference between tuition and fees billed for the term and the amount covered by the Post-9/11 GI Bill, the VA will pay ½ of the difference and Hopkins will cover the remaining ½ of the difference for students with 100% entitlement eligibility.
+If there is a difference between tuition and fees billed for the term and the amount covered by the Post-9/11 GI Bill, the VA will pay ½ of the difference and Hopkins will cover the remaining ½ of the difference.

 How are Post-9/11 GI Bill and Yellow Ribbon funds built into my need-based financial aid offer from Johns Hopkins?